Clam garden: Food source

 Clam gardens were a food source for many Coast Salish peoples, and provided food security to many diverse First Nation communities.
 This was due to the abundance of clams that could be easily harvested and were readily accessible.
 Women and children were the primary group tasked with harvesting clams at low tide, though everyone in the community could participate.
 Once harvested, families could consume the clams immediately or smoke them to be preserved for the winter.
 Resources of clams, either smoked or harvested from the gardens were important since they served as sustenance when other foods were scarce.
-Some nations, such as the Kwakwaka’wakw nation, traditionally harvested clams from October to early March so as to avoid the red tide.
+Some nations, such as the Kwakwaka'wakw nation, traditionally harvested clams from October to early March so as to avoid the red tide.

-Clam gardens were not exclusive to humans but also served as a protein-rich food source for animals, such as bears, during the spring or summer.
-Animals such as raccoons, mink, river otters, bears, sea ducks, and geese also feed in clam gardens.
+Clam gardens were not exclusive to humans but also served as a protein-rich food source for various animals during the spring or summer, such as raccoons, mink, river otters, bears, sea ducks, and geese.